-A homeowner called police April 9, 2016, after finding three plastic garbage bags in his recycling bin containing what he believed were human body parts.
+A Seattle homeowner called police April 9, 2016, after finding three plastic garbage bags in his recycling bin containing what he believed were human body parts.
 A medical examiner later confirmed they belonged to Lyne.

-Lyne was reported earlier that day when her ex-husband dropped off their three daughters at Lyne’s Renton home and she wasn’t there.
+Lyne was reported missing earlier that day when her ex-husband dropped off their daughters at Lyne’s Renton home and she wasn’t there.
 Her SUV was missing but her purse and phone were still in the house.

 When interviewed by police, Charlton told detectives that he and Lyne met on a dating site and had been in a relationship for a month.

 He told police they went to a baseball game the night before she was reported missing, according to court documents.
 Charlton, who said he was a day laborer and homeless, told police the two went to a bar and later to her house.